Manage threads in your editor

 To deselect a thread you can use the unselectThread

 command.
-This command will deselect the thread with the given id.
+This command deselects the thread with the specified ID.

 editor.commands.unselectThread({